Templates| Hitchhikers Platform

 Overview

 Templates are the key building blocks of Pages.
-They can be used to build a single page (static template) or can be connected to a stream of entities from the Knowledge Graph to create a page for each entity (streams template).
+They can be used to build a single page (static template) or can be connected to a stream of entities from Content to create a page for each entity (streams template).

 Streams Templates